-The castle ruins of Drachenfels, Löwenburg and Rosenau, Heisterbach Monastery and the ruins of the medieval church on Petersberg remind us of the High Middle Ages in the Siebengebirge.
-So it stands to reason that there is a lot to report from this time.
-It is the time of the knights, the minnesang, the castles and the crusades.
+The castle ruins Drachenfels, Löwenburg and Rosenau, Heisterbach Abbey and the ruins of the medieval church on Petersberg remind us of the Middle Ages in the Siebengebirge.
+It is the time of knights, minnesang, medieval castles and the crusades.

 The time of the Ottonian and Salian emperors

-The time of the Salians is associated with the great imperial cathedrals in Speyer, Worms and Mainz.
-In Cologne, St. Georg and St. Maria im Kapitol were built, whose cloverleaf choir soon became a model for other churches in Cologne and the region.
+The Salian kings gave us the great imperial cathedrals in Speyer, Worms and Mainz.
+In Cologne, St. Georg and St. Maria im Kapitol came into being, whose cloverleaf choir soon became a model for other churches in Cologne and the region.
 The archbishops of Cologne were powerful men in the empire and in our region.
-In 1118 they built the castle on the Wolkenburg, the first castle in the Siebengebirge.
+In 1118, they built the castle on the Wolkenburg, the first castle in the Siebengebirge.

 The time of the Staufer emperors

-Frederick Barbarossa, the Red Beard, Henry VI, who captured the crusader Richard the Lionheart, and finally Frederick II in faraway Puglia.
+Frederick Barbarossa, the Red Beard, Henry VI, who hold the crusader Richard the Lionheart in captivity, and finally Frederick II in faraway Puglia.
 In the Staufer period we encounter the most famous names of the High Middle Ages.
-At the same time it was an eventful time, and our region was also ravaged by wars.
+It was an eventful time, and our region was devastated by wars.

 Richard and Otto, uncle and nephew